anuszka/COVID-19-MZ_GOV_PL/README.md

 "Dzień" : "day",  #  since the 1st case
 "Wykryci zakażeni" : "confirmed",  # cumulative
 "Testy" : "tested",  # cumulative
-"Hospitalizowani" : "hospitalized", # at the current day, not cumulative "Zmarli" : "deaths", # cumulative
+"Hospitalizowani" : "hospitalized", # for a given day, not cumulative "Zmarli" : "deaths", # cumulative
-"Kwarantanna" : "quarantined", # at the current day, not cumulative "Nadzór" : "surveillance",  # under epidemiological surveillance; at the current day, not cumulative "Testy, wartości przybliżone" : "tests, approximate",  # there were no data for one day,
+"Kwarantanna" : "quarantined", # for a given day, not cumulative "Nadzór" : "surveillance",  # under epidemiological surveillance; for a given day, not cumulative "Testy, wartości przybliżone" : "tests, approximate",  # there were no data for one day,
                                                        # just an approximate number was given
                                                        # on Twitter @MZ_GOV_PL; cumulative
-"Kwarantanna po powrocie do kraju" : "quarantined after return to Poland", # at the current day,
+"Kwarantanna po powrocie do kraju" : "quarantined after return to Poland", # for a given day,
                                                                            # not cumulative
 "Wydarzenia" : "events",  # restrictions introduced by Polish government (described in Polish) "Wyzdrowiali" : "recovered" # cumulative